Confidence bands for multivariate and time dependent inverse regression models: Introduction

-In the present paper we will consider the problem of constructing confidence bands for the regression function in an inverse regression model with a convolution-type operator with a multivariate predictor.
-The estimators and assumptions for our asymptotic theory are presented in Section \ref{sec3}, while Section \ref{sec4} contains the main results of the paper.
-In Section \ref{sec5} we consider the special case of time dependent regression functions with a univariate predictor, which originally motivated our investigations.
-The arguments of Section \ref{sec6} and \ref{sec7}, which contain all technical details of the proofs, are based on results by \cite{piterbarg1996}.
-These authors provided a limit theorem for the supremum
+In the present paper, we will consider the problem of constructing confidence bands for the regression function in an inverse regression model with a convolution-type operator with a multivariate predictor.
+The estimators and assumptions for our asymptotic theory are presented in Section~\ref{sec3}, while Section~\ref{sec4} contains the main results of the paper.
+In Section~\ref{sec5}, we consider the special case of time dependent regression functions with a univariate predictor, which originally motivated our investigations.
+In Section~\ref{sec:sim}, the finite-sample properties of the proposed asymptotic confidence bands are illustrated by means of a small simulation study and an application to HST data is discussed.
+The arguments of Sections~\ref{sec6} and \ref{sec7}, which contain all technical details of the proofs, are based on results by Piterbarg \cite{piterbarg1996} who provided a limit theorem for the supremum